-- 7.16.1 Proceeds may be used to purchase or rent equipment, furnishings, uniforms, costumes and/or a vehicle if they are essential to the delivery of the licensed charity's or sub-charity's charitable programs or services. - 7.16.2 Ownership of the items purchased must remain with the licensed charity or sub-charity. - 7.16.3 Items of a personal, social or promotional nature may not be purchased.

-7.16.4 Equipment or supplies that are used in any activity or operation which is intended to produce income cannot be purchased with proceeds.

-- 7.16.5 Proceeds may be used to purchase uniforms and costumes under the following circumstances: - a) the uniform or costume is required for school, cultural activities, competitive play, practice or artistic performance; - b) the item is provided to the player or participant during the season and at the end of the season or event is returned to the licensed charity or sub-charity, except those items which: - i) wear out; or - ii) for hygienic purposes should not have to be returned; or - iii) clothing essential or a key element for a special event or competition, as approved by AGLC. - c) uniforms must have a distinctive logo or markings; - players or participants do not use the item for activities not related to cultural activities, games, practices or performances; and - e) the licensed charity or sub-charity maintains a written policy for the use of uniforms and costumes. - 7.16.6 Proceeds may be used to professionally clean required uniforms and costumes.
+POLICY Proceeds may be used to purchase or rent equipment, furnishings, 7.16.1 uniforms, costumes and/or a vehicle if they are essential to the delivery of the licensed charity's or sub-charity's charitable programs or services.
+7.16.2 Ownership of the items purchased must remain with the licensed charity or sub-charity.
+7.16.3 Items of a personal, social or promotional nature may not be purchased.
+Equipment or supplies that are used in any activity or operation 7.16.4 which is intended to produce income cannot be purchased with proceeds.
+7.16.5 Proceeds may be used to purchase uniforms and costumes under the following circumstances: the uniform or costume is required for school, cultural activities, competitive play, practice or artistic performance; b) the item is provided to the player or participant during the season and at the end of the season or event is returned to the licensed charity or sub-charity, except those items which: i) wear out; or for hygienic purposes should not have to be returned; or ii) iii) clothing essential or a key element for a special event or competition, as approved by AGLC. uniforms must have a distinctive logo or markings; c) d) players or participants do not use the item for activities not related to cultural activities, games, practices or performances; and the licensed charity or sub-charity maintains a written policy for the use of uniforms and costumes.